 Be Specific About the Tech Stack

 Vague requirements kill developer outreach.
-If you’re reaching out to someone with a gold [react] badge, don’t ask if they’re “interested in frontend opportunities.”
-Tell them the exact stack: React 18, TypeScript, Next.js, deployed on AWS with CI/CD through GitHub Actions.
-Specificity signals that you understand the role and respect their time.
+Rather than asking if someone is “interested in frontend opportunities,” tell them the exact stack: React 18, TypeScript, Next.js, deployed on AWS with CI/CD through GitHub Actions.
+Specificity signals that you understand the role and respect their time - especially important with a gold [react] badge holder who’s heard generic InMails before.

 What Do Stack Overflow’s Demographics Mean for Recruiters?